AGC stalwart Daphne Hong to take on new role as solicitor-general

-SINGAPORE - The Legal Service Commission has appointed Ms Daphne Hong as the solicitor-general with effect from April, the Attorney-General's Chambers said on Monday (March 28).
+The Legal Service Commission has appointed Ms Daphne Hong as the solicitor-general with effect from April, the Attorney-General's Chambers (AGC) said yesterday.

 While taking on her new role, she will continue as the director-general of the International Affairs Division (IAD) in the AGC.

-Ms Hong, who graduated from the National University of Singapore with a Bachelor of Laws in 1991 and a Masters of Laws in 1995, started her career in the then Subordinate Courts as deputy registrar and was subsequently appointed as magistrate and then district judge.
+Ms Hong graduated from the National University of Singapore with a Bachelor of Laws in 1991 and a Masters of Laws in 1995.
+She started her career in the then Subordinate Courts as deputy registrar and was subsequently appointed as magistrate and then district judge.

 Ms Hong was awarded the Public Administration Medal (Gold) last year, which the AGC said was in recognition of her outstanding contributions to the public service.